Saint Library

 Early Life

-Born around 69 AD in Smyrna, Polycarp sat at the feet of the Apostle John himself and became Bishop of Smyrna while the Resurrection was still living memory.
+Born around 69 AD in Smyrna, Polycarp was instructed directly by the Apostle John and became Bishop of Smyrna while the first generation of Christians still lived.
 He held that charge for over sixty years.

 Turning Point